 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of our plan after December 31, 2025.
-We can also choose to stop offering the plan in your service area, after December 31, 2025.
+This means we can change the costs and benefits of Wellcare Dual Liberty (HMO-POS D-SNP) after December 31, 2025.
+We can also choose to stop offering the plan in your service area, or to offer it in a different service area, after December 31, 2025.

-Medicare (the Centers for Medicare & Medicaid Services) must approve our plan each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve Wellcare Dual Liberty (HMO-POS D-SNP) each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.